Emotion’s Key Role In Digital Ad Effectiveness

 We also saw positive effects from System1’s Spike Rating (short-term sales potential) and Fluency Rating (brand recognition).
 Spike Rating correlated strongly with greater uplifts in Pin awareness, and Fluency was associated with effectiveness lifts across the funnel.
 Strong branding and rapid recognition help lift every important metric.

-How To Get Digital Creative Right
+How To Get Digital Emotional Marketing Right?

 Emotion is vital for digital success.
 How do you bake it into your digital ads?